StackVista/stackstate-docs/setup/agent/about-stackstate-agent.md

 ### StackState Receiver API address

-StackState Agent connects to the StackState Receiver API at the address specified whe it is installed.
+StackState Agent connects to the StackState Receiver API at the address specified when it is installed.

 {% tabs %}
 {% tab title="Kubernetes" %}